Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Findings

-Some participants described a gradual increase in trust toward vibe coding AI tools, noting that while skepticism remained, especially for production-level projects, they had seen \textbf{tangible improvements in reliability and usability over time}.
-Early frustrations often came from high error rates, hallucinations, and outputs that felt too generic to be useful.
-As participants put it, updates that introduced clearer error detection and feedback loops changed their perception of what AI could reliably handle. \quoting[P20]{I trust AI more for small personal tasks now.
-I've seen hallucination issues improve, and I like how Cursor sometimes flags potential mistakes in its output.
-It's not perfect, but that kind of feedback makes it easier for me to catch and fix problems before they snowball.}

-Others echoed this trust shift but stressed that \textbf{increased confidence was context-dependent}.
-Improvements were most noticeable in low-stakes, well-bounded scenarios, such as automating repetitive formatting, generating simple UI layouts, or drafting boilerplate code, where errors were easier to detect and correct. \quoting[P9]{When I first tried these tools, I wouldn't even let them touch my main project files.
-Now I'll happily use them to set up scaffolding code or handle repetitive patterns.
-I still double-check, but it's way better than it used to be.} Some participants also mentioned that as AI tools \textbf{became more explicit about uncertainty}, they felt more comfortable using them as collaborators rather than unquestioned authorities. \quoting[P14]{It's not that I think AI is perfect now.
+Trust in vibe coding tools evolved through use.
+Participants described learning to calibrate when and how to rely on AI outputs.
+Confidence increased in bounded scenarios, such as scaffolding code, repetitive tasks, or well-understood patterns, while skepticism remained in complex or high-stakes situations. \quoting[P20]{I trust AI more for small personal tasks now.
+I've seen hallucination issues improve, and I like how Cursor sometimes flags potential mistakes in its output.} This calibration was also shaped by how AI systems communicated uncertainty.
+Participants reported greater willingness to rely on AI when its limitations were more visible or interpretable, enabling them to position it as a collaborator rather than an authority. \quoting[P14]{It's not that I think AI is perfect now.
 It's not, but it feels more upfront about what it knows and doesn't know.
 That makes me more willing to trust it with starting points and drafts, even if I'll still do a pass myself.}

-Overall, trust evolved not because participants stopped being cautious, but because they learned to pair AI's improved capabilities with their own judgment, resulting in a more balanced, pragmatic use of the tools.